3mdeb/news-and-ideas/blog/content/post/2023-01-23-3mdeb-insights-winter-2023.md

 FOSDEM is a large, annual event for open-source software developers that takes place in Brussels, Belgium on February 4th and 5th.
 It is an opportunity for developers from all over the world to come together, share ideas, and learn about the latest open-source technologies.
-3mdeb will be participating in FOSDEM and will be hosting an "Open Source Firmware, BMC, and Bootloader Devroom" to showcase their contributions to the open-source ecosystem and connect with other developers.
+This year, Oracle and 3mdeb will co-host an "Open Source Firmware, BMC, and Bootloader Devroom" to showcase their contributions to the open-source ecosystem and connect with other developers.
 Additionally, 3mdeb engineers will be present to share their knowledge with attendees.

 Tomasz Żyjewski will provide an overview of the Secure Boot feature on ARM SoCs, which is a BootROM feature that allows for the verification of loaded